jiemluo/siads643-week2/README.md

 To run this script, you will need to have Python installed along with several packages used for data processing and machine learning.

 ### Required Packages
-- pandas, numpy
+- Pandas, NumPy
 - scikit-learn
-- pylinter
+- Pylint

 You can install these packages using `pip`: